pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 Today, a new and compelling "silver bullet" candidate has emerged: generative artificial intelligence.
 This technology manifests in various forms, from AI-assisted pair programmers and "vibe coding" (where a developer guides an AI with natural language, often without deep review) to fully autonomous AI coding agents that can reason, plan, and execute tasks.
 The promise is an order-of-magnitude leap in productivity.

-However, this report contends that AI-assisted development does not invalidate Brooks's core lessons.
+However, this article contends that **AI-assisted development does not invalidate Brooks's core lessons**.
 Instead, it accelerates their consequences, acting as a force multiplier for both sound and unsound engineering practices.
-The analysis draws this conclusion from Brooks's 1986 follow-up essay, "**No Silver Bullet—Essence and Accident in Software Engineering**".
+The analysis draws this conclusion from Brooks's 1986 follow-up essay, "[No Silver Bullet—Essence and Accident in Software Engineering](https://en.wikipedia.org/wiki/No_Silver_Bullet)".
 There, Brooks posited that software complexity is of two forms:

 * **Accidental Complexity**: Problems that engineers create and can fix, such as writing boilerplate code, managing memory, or mastering difficult syntax.
 * **Essential Complexity**: The irreducible, inherent complexity of the problem domain itself; the "fashioning of the complex conceptual structures", managing state, and defining intricate human requirements.